In most cases you have to pay a fee when you apply to VCAT or use some VCAT services.

 The fee payer level applies to all the fees you are required to pay for the duration of the case until it is completed.
 It does not apply to any other cases you may have at VCAT.
 You must apply separately for each case.

-You can pay a concession fee if you hold a current Health Care Card issued by the Federal Government.
+You can pay a lower fee if you hold a current Health Care Card issued by the Federal Government.